-Operation Showtime was written by Salvatore Stabile and because of this fact, the series came of age last night.
+Operation Showtime, on the other hand, was written by Salvatore Stabile and because of this fact, the series came of age last night.
 Stabile isn’t an incredible, nor a hugely experienced writer.
 He wrote one episode of The Sopranos early in his career, and more recently for Power and Revenge but his script introduces a much-needed thematic question… WHO SHOT FIRST – THE ATF OR THE BRANCH DAVIDIANS?

 HOW DOES THIS AFFECT WACO S01E03 OPERATION SHOWTIME?

-Amongst the flying bullets, this thematic question creates the opportunity for conflict.
-Not the kinda siege conflict but truth versus lies.
+Amongst the flying bullets, this thematic question created the much-needed opportunity for conflict.
+Not siege conflict but an ideological clash; truth versus lies.
 Only one side can be telling the truth and I believe it’s the Branch Davidians.

-Stabile’s teleplay also subtly introduces broaches another question; did the ATF opened fire because they were intent on wiping out this “dangerous cult” or through trigger-happy incompetence?
+Stabile’s teleplay also subtly introduces broaches another question; did the ATF open fire because they were intent on wiping out this “dangerous cult” or through trigger-happy incompetence?
+Hmmmm.

-Yes, it could be argued that John Erick is still multi-tasking by showrunning his pet-project but (for me) Waco S01E03 Operation Showtime proves a two-man writer/director team gives the director more creative freedom to stage meaningful, story-pushing shots.
+Yes, it could be argued that John Erick is still multi-tasking by showrunning his pet-project but (for me) Waco S01E03 Operation Showtime proves a two-man writer/director team gives the director more creative freedom to stage meaningful, story-pushing visual storytelling.

 The show’s Texan desert location has never looked more beautiful than from the ATF helicopter buzzing overhead, yet a few tracking “oners” would have helped raised tension inside the siege building as opposed to locked-off cameras.

-But I stand by the fact that one person co-writing and directing a whole series (or mini-series) takes up too much of a storyteller’s brain.
+While auters like Quentin Tarantino, Wes Anderson and Joss Whedon write and direct the hell outta movies, I stand by my statement that one person writing and directing a whole series (or mini-series) takes up too much of a storyteller’s brain.

 Waco continues on Wednesday, February 14th on the Paramount Network.